 When: Twice a year: June 9: 08:30 am — 5:00 pm & June 10: 10:00 — 4:00 PM / September 9: 08:30 am — 5:00 pm & September 23: 10:00 am — 4:00 pm

-Flea Markets in Massachusetts #5: Charlton Flea Market
+Flea Markets in Massachusetts #5: Charlton Flea Market (new ownership)

 Charlton Flea Market is located an hour outside Brimfield, and is a great place to stop by for some last-minute antique and vintage shopping.
 Open year-round, the flea market includes indoor and outdoor spaces.
 You’ll find around 120 vendors at any given time, and their wares include coins, stamps, collectibles, dishes, jewelry and other vintage pieces.